balderdashy/sails-docs/reference/waterline/models/stream.md

 ### Batch-at-a-time

-In the previous example, we'd be sending one email PER RECORD!
-Not only is this slow, it sends tons of API requests to our transactional email provider.
-Plus, it probably didn't need to send separate emails for each creepy comment (we could have ended up sending a thousand different emails!)
+If we ran the code in the previous example, we'd be sending one email per creepy comment... which could be a lot!
+Not only would this be slow, it could mean sending _thousands_ of individual API requests to our [transactional email provider](https://documentation.mailgun.com/faqs.html#why-not-just-use-sendmail-postfix-courier-imap), quickly overwhelming our API rate limit.

-So instead, let's try again, but this time do it one batch at a time:
+Fortunately, there are a few easy changes we can make to our script to solve this.
+Let's try again; but this go-round, instead of processing individual records one at a time, we'll receive and process them as batches:

 ```js
 // e.g. in a cmdline script, batch at a time